Kong/kong/CONTRIBUTING.md

 you are basing your work on top of the appropriate branch, it might save you some time down the road!

-If you have write access to the GitHub repository, please follow the following naming scheme when pushing your branch(es):
+If you have to write access to the GitHub repository, please follow the following naming scheme when pushing your branch(es):

 - `feat/foo-bar` for new features